OmprakashD20/elysiajs-starter-template/README.md

 # ElysiaJS Template with Lucia, Drizzle, and PostgreSQL

-## 🚧 Under Construction 🚧

-This project is currently under active development.
-Features and documentation are incomplete and subject to change.
-Use at your own risk.

 ## Overview

-This template aims to provide a robust starting point for building web applications using ElysiaJS, with comprehensive authentication handled by Lucia, database operations managed by Drizzle ORM, and PostgreSQL as the database.
+This template provides a robust starting point for building web applications using ElysiaJS, with comprehensive authentication handled by Lucia, database operations managed by Drizzle ORM, and PostgreSQL as the database.

-## Planned Features
+## Features

 - **ElysiaJS**: A fast, and friendly web framework for Bun
 - **Lucia**: For handling authentication